tridactyl/tridactyl/contributing.md

 # Architecture of the project

 WebExtensions have multiple kinds of [processes](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Anatomy_of_a_WebExtension) (or scripts).
-There's a bakground process, which is attached to the main Firefox process.
+There's a background process, which is attached to the main Firefox process.
 There's also the content process, with at least one per tab (sometimes more, as content processes can live in frames too).
 There are other kinds of processes, but Tridactyl doesn't use them.

 As of January 2019, Tridactyl uses 2n+1 processes: a background process and two content processes per tab (one for the page and one for the command line frame).
 These processes do not have the same privileges or access to APIs, they instead need to cooperate by sending messages to each other.
 Mozilla's API for sending messages is [browser.runtime.sendMessage](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/sendMessage).
-You will probably not need to use it directly: Tridactyl has its own [message](https://github.com/tridactyl/tridactyl/blob/bdaa65d216678776b0406f5be99800ef5dd8d50f/src/lib/messaging.ts#L67), [messageActiveTab](https://github.com/tridactyl/tridactyl/blob/bdaa65d216678776b0406f5be99800ef5dd8d50f/src/lib/messaging.ts#L73) and [messageOwnTab](https://github.com/tridactyl/tridactyl/blob/master/src/lib/messaging.ts) functions, which are themselves used by higher-level abstractions such as [browserBg](https://github.com/tridactyl/tridactyl/blob/bdaa65d216678776b0406f5be99800ef5dd8d50f/src/lib/browser_proxy.ts#L3), the [macro preprocessor](https://github.com/tridactyl/tridactyl/blob/master/scripts/excmds_macros.py) or the [ex-mode dispatcher](https://github.com/tridactyl/tridactyl/blob/bdaa65d216678776b0406f5be99800ef5dd8d50f/src/excmds.ts#L2603).
+You will probably not need to use it directly: Tridactyl has its own [message](https://github.com/tridactyl/tridactyl/blob/bdaa65d216678776b0406f5be99800ef5dd8d50f/src/lib/messaging.ts#L67), [messageActiveTab](https://github.com/tridactyl/tridactyl/blob/bdaa65d216678776b0406f5be99800ef5dd8d50f/src/lib/messaging.ts#L73) and [messageOwnTab](https://github.com/tridactyl/tridactyl/blob/master/src/lib/messaging.ts) functions, which are themselves used by higher-level abstractions such as [browserBg](https://github.com/tridactyl/tridactyl/blob/bdaa65d216678776b0406f5be99800ef5dd8d50f/src/lib/browser_proxy.ts#L3), the [macro preprocessor](https://github.com/tridactyl/tridactyl/blob/master/scripts/excmds_macros.py) and the [ex-mode dispatcher](https://github.com/tridactyl/tridactyl/blob/bdaa65d216678776b0406f5be99800ef5dd8d50f/src/excmds.ts#L2603).

 ## browserBg